Hip fractures

 After a fall or injury, if you have a fracture, you may experience the following symptoms:

-• unable to lift or move your leg
+• Unable to lift or move your leg

-• unable to put weight on your leg.
+• Unable to put weight on your leg

-• have bruising and swelling around your hip.
+• Have bruising and swelling around your hip

-• your injured leg may appear shorter than your other leg.
+• Your injured leg may appear shorter than your other leg

-• your injured leg may be turned outwards.
+• Your injured leg may be turned outwards.

 Treatment for hip fractures

-If you have fractured your hip, surgery is the most common option.
+If you have fractured your hip, orthopaedic surgery is the most common option.
 Your orthopaedic consultant may be able to fix the fracture with plates and screws or rods, instead of performing a partial or complete hip replacement.

 The type of surgery you have will depend on the position of the fracture, your age, your mobility before the fracture, and the condition of the bone and joint.
 Your orthopaedic consultant will explain the different options, and which is most suitable for your individual case.